Phishing Attack Example - UVM Medical Center

 Popular phishing attack examples include spear phishing (targeted email phishing), vishing (phone call phishing), smishing (text phishing) and pharming (directing traffic to a fraudulent website).
 Because of the ransom associated, cybercriminals continue to evolve their tactics.
 However, spear phishing attacks are by far the most popular phishing tactic right now.

 How Has the Hospital Rebounded?

-There are two great ways to prevent phishing attacks.
-We detail both in our article, Select the Best Phishing Protection Solution for Your Users.
+There are three great ways to prevent phishing attacks.
+We detail all three in our article, Select the Best Phishing Protection Solution for Your Users.